nhsconnect/FHIR-CDS/pages/explore/api_post_service_definition.md

       <td><code class="highlighter-rouge">0..1</code></td>
      <td>CodeableConcept</td>
     <td>Preferred language of the person that will consume the content.</td>
-<td>This SHOULD be populated by the EMS where known for the recipient.
-Note that this should only be different to <code class="highlighter-rouge">userLanguage</code> if the EMS is communicating directly with the recipient who is different from the user.</td>
+<td>This SHOULD be populated by the EMS where known for the recipient and will be populated with the same value as contained in the <code class="highlighter-rouge">userLanguage</code> parameter.</td>
   </tr>
 <tr>
    <td><code class="highlighter-rouge">setting</code></td>